Sitecore-Hackathon/2019-Sitecore-Helper/documentation/README.md

 ## Pre-requisites

-1.Sitecore 9.1.
-Make sure Analytics is enable and xconnect service is up 2.Xamarin SDK setup and android emulator setup.We have verified the application with Android 8.1 – API 27.
+1. Sitecore 9.1.
+Make sure Analytics is enable and xconnect service is up
+2. Xamarin SDK setup and android emulator setup.We have verified the application with Android 8.1 – API 27.
-3.Make sure that the emulator host file has sitecore9.1 instance host name and collection service url.
+3. Make sure that the emulator host file has sitecore9.1 instance host name and collection service url.
 You can refer https://android.stackexchange.com/questions/190627/edit-hosts-file-on-android-studio-messed-up-my-emulator
-3.Install Sitecore Universal Tracker 1.0.0 installed
+4. Install Sitecore Universal Tracker 1.0.0 installed
-4.check for any issue in the application using  https://sitecore.tracking.collection.service/status/ and https://sitecore.tracking.processing.service/status
+5. check for any issue in the application using  https://sitecore.tracking.collection.service/status/ and https://sitecore.tracking.processing.service/status